nexcess/nexcess-api-docs/CloudAccount.md

 In most cases, `complete` will come back as **false**.
 To check the status of a backup:

-- Save off the file name
+- Copy the file name
 - Call [List All Backups](#list-all-backups)
-- Iterate over the list of backups to find the one with the filename
+- Iterate over the list of backups to find the one with the filename captured above
 - Check the status of `complete`

 Once the backup is complete, the URL provided in `download_url` can be used to fetch the backup file.